mattyod/matic/README.md

 Where both schemas have been rendered through their corresponding templates.

-**N.B.** It is not necessary to specify a file attribute ([see below](#file-default)) within the templates object if mapping a folder like this, however, if there are schemas that do not map directly to template files, i.e. have the same name, Matic will attempt to use the file specified by the file attribute as a default template.
+**N.B.** It is not necessary to specify a [file attribute](#user-content-file) within the templates object if mapping a folder like this, however, if there are schemas that do not map directly to template files, i.e. have the same name, Matic will attempt to use the file specified by the file attribute as a default template.

 Similarly if the folder attribute is set to false Matic will just map all schemas to the file specified by the 'file' attribute, which is 'default' by default.
 Each generated file will take the name of it's schema so a starting structure such as: